sergiofbsilva/todo-manager/README.md

 ##Bankai Project Archetype

-This is a maven archetype that scaffold a bankai project structure
+This is a maven archetype that scaffold a bankai project structure [this is a link](#bankai-repository)

     mvn archetype:generate -DarchetypeGroupId=pt.ist -DarchetypeArtifactId=bankai-project-archetype